Sustainability-Fueled Business Expansion

 Initiatives for the Woody Biomass Power Generation Field

 DEI has formed a capital and business alliance with Green Thermal, a leader in the development and operation of woody biomass power generation plants, and Biomass Fuel Co., Ltd., a biomass fuel supplier.
-It has been actively promoting the construction of power plants and the expansion of its value chain in the biomass field.
+It has been actively promoting the construction of power plants and biomass-related businesses, including the fuel supply business.

 The woody biomass power generation business uses carbon-neutral power generation facilities that do not affect the amount of carbon dioxide.
 Moreover, since it adds new value as fuel to wood trimmings from forests and PKS that have been left and discarded, it is expected to generate new industries and employment and contribute to local economies in Japan as well as the development of industry in developing countries.